Wollaston/project-1/README.md

 ### Models
 You have the following models to implement in the module `model.py`:
 * A softmax classifier same as you did in project 0
-* A multilayer perceptron (MLP) with your decided number of hidden layers and size
+* A multilayer perceptron (MLP) with your decided number of hidden layers, size, and activation functions.
 * A convolutional neural network with your customized configuration (e.g. paddings, strides)

 Eventually, these models will be imported in `main.py` for training, evaluation and experiments.